memoryonrepeat/udacity-p3-collaboration-competition/REPORT.md

 - LR_CRITIC = 1e-3        # learning rate of the critic
 - WEIGHT_DECAY = 0        # L2 weight decay
 - UPDATE_EVERY = 10		  # number of time steps to wait until next update
-- UPDATES_PER_STEP = 10   # number of updates (experience sampling and backpropagation) to be done on each update
+- UPDATES_PER_STEP = 10   # number of updates (experience sampling and backpropagation) to be done on each step

 When an agent takes a step, I also add the experience to other agents' memory as well, as explained in the overview.